maugenst/zip-a-folder/README.md

 [![Coverage Status](https://coveralls.io/repos/github/maugenst/zip-a-folder/badge.svg?branch=master)](https://coveralls.io/github/maugenst/zip-a-folder?branch=master)

 # zip-a-folder
-Easy to use zip (or tar) a complete folder plain into a zip file including compression ratio handling and custom write streams.
+Easy to use zip (or tar) a complete folder or a list of globs plain into a zip/tar/tgz file including compression ratio handling and custom write streams.

+Version 2 adds glob lists handling as a src.
+So please be aware that using globs intentionally breaks up the "create-a-zip/tar-file-from-a-folder" approach.

 ## Basic Usage